PowerShellCrack/MyAzureProfileScript/README.md

 # MyAzureProfileScript
-THis is a still a work in progress...ins't everything?
+THis is a still a work in progress...isn't everything?

 Its a Profile script for your admin system to simply manage VMs in multiple (or singular) Azure tenants.
 I have multiple tenants and need to start them up based on what I am testing.
 ## Edit Script